youssef-khalf/GDSC_project/README.md

 OpenCV: Offers advanced image processing capabilities to ensure accurate data preparation for the model.
 NumPy: Provides a powerful foundation for numerical computing, crucial for data manipulation during model training and inference.
 PIL (Pillow): Enables efficient handling and manipulation of medical image data.
-Current Stage and Future Plans:
+Current Stage and Future Plans

 This project is actively under development, with the core functionalities for user interaction and image upload functionality already implemented.
 Our ongoing efforts focus on: